Yash-Yadav/TechUniteWebAppsNodeJS/demos/README.md

 We start with the code from the previous demo.
 * In the terminal window, run the command `npm install ejs --save`.
-* Create folders & files inside the projet directory as per thie below given List:
+* Create folders & files inside the projet directory as per the below given List:
   * public
     * app.css
   * views